smitpi/XDHealthCheck/docs/docs/Get-CitrixServerPerformance.md

 # Get-CitrixServerPerformance

 ## SYNOPSIS
-Collects perfom data for the core servers.
+Collects perform data for the core servers.

 ## SYNTAX